poole/hyde/software.md

 your instructor.
 Please see the following sections for more information on required and suggested software

+- [Data for Data Science](#data-for-data-science): spreadsheet program (like Microsoft Excel) and a text editor (like Atom)
 - [Git and GitHub](#git-and-github): GitHub Desktop App and command line tools
 - [Introduction to Python](#introduction-to-python): Jupyter notebooks
 - [Intermediate Python](#intermediate-python): your choice of interface
 - [R](#r-and-rstudio): R and RStudio
 - [SCCA employees](#scca-employees)

+### Data for Data Science

+#### Spreadsheet program (e.g., Microsoft Excel)

+Spreadsheet programs are a useful way for us as humans to interact with data.
+The most common of these is Microsoft Excel.
+Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.
+If you are working on a computer owned by Fred Hutch, Microsoft Office (including Excel) is available through the Self Service application.
+If you are working on a personal computer that doesn't have a spreadsheet program, you can use a free, open source program called LibreOffice.

+* Install LibreOffice by going to the [installation page](https://www.libreoffice.org/download/download/).
+The version for your operating system should automatically be selected.
+Click Download Version X.X.X (whichever is the most recent version).
+You will go to a page that asks about a donation, but you don’t need to make one.
+Your download should begin automatically.
+* Once the installer is downloaded, double click on it and LibreOffice should install.

+#### Text editor

+Text editors allow us to understand how computers may interact with our data.
+We recommend installing [Atom](https://atom.io) if you do not already have a preferred text editor (the link should auto-detect your operating system).
+Please note that the default text editors on most computers (Notepad on Windows and TextEdit on Mac) are not optimal for this course.

 ### Git and GitHub